 Goals For Java developers who use the Spring Framework or Spring Boot, this guide introduces Spring integration but emphasizes the Spring Data Neo4j library.
-The library provides convenient access to Neo4j including object mapping, Spring Data repositories, conversion, transaction handling,… Learn More →
+The library provides convenient access to Neo4j including object mapping, Spring Data repositories, conversion, transaction handling,… Read more →

 For Java developers who use the Spring Framework or Spring Boot, this guide introduces Spring integration but emphasizes the Spring Data Neo4j library.
 The library provides convenient access to Neo4j including object mapping, Spring Data repositories, conversion, transaction handling, etc.

 You should be familiar with graph database concepts and the property graph model.
 Having installed Neo4j and tried out the Cypher query language helps too.
-You should also be familar with Spring.
-Knowing Spring Data and Spring Boot are both great additions to your toolbox as well.
+You should also be familiar with Spring.
+Knowing Spring Data and Spring Boot are both great additions to your toolbox, as well.
 When developing with Neo4j, please use JDK 8 and your favorite IDE.

 Neo4j for Spring Users

 Neo4j offers a rich set of possibilities for developers using Spring.
-If you are looking for using Neo4j on the JVM in general, check out our Java Developer’s Guide.
+If you are looking to use Neo4j on the JVM in general, check out our Java Developer’s Guide.

-If you want to benefit from full fledged Object Mapping and the other helpful support that comes with Spring Data, use Spring Data Neo4j 4.
+If you want to benefit from full-fledged Object Mapping and the other helpful support that comes with Spring Data, use Spring Data Neo4j.

 Neo4j’s Spring Data integration was the founding project of the Spring Data efforts, started by Rod Johnson and Emil Eifrem.
-Spring Data Neo4j 4 was rewritten in 2015 to incorporate the many improvements in Neo4j and Cypher but also in the Spring Data ecosystem.
-It integrates tightly with the Spring Framework and offers Object-Graph mapping on top of Neo4j.
+It integrates tightly with the Spring Framework and offers Object-Graph Mapping (OGM) on top of Neo4j.

-Spring Data Neo4j 4 is also supported by Spring Boot from version 1.4.0.M3.
-You can use the Spring Boot Starter page to get started with Spring Data Neo4j immediately.
+Spring Data Neo4j is also supported by Spring Boot.
+You can use the Spring Initializr page to get started with Spring Data Neo4j immediately.

-Spring Data Neo4j has been around for a long time.
-Meanwhile Neo4j, it’s APIs and usage developed quickly from an embedded Java only database to a Server solution which is mostly interacted with via Cypher.
-That’s why we made the decision that a clean slate and reimplementation of the library from scratch is the best approach to embrace the modern Neo4j architecture.
-In a joint effort with our partner GraphAware the all-new Spring Data Neo4j 4 library was developed and tested by existing users.
+Though Spring Data Neo4j has been around for a long time, Neo4j’s APIs and usage evolved quickly from an embedded Java-only database to a server solution with mostly Cypher interactions.
+At that point, we made the decision that a clean slate and reimplementation of the library was the best approach to embrace the modern Neo4j architecture.
+In a joint effort with our partner GraphAware, the all-new Spring Data Neo4j library was developed and tested by existing users.